joric/interviewbit/programming/graph-data-structure-and-algorithms/word-ladder-i.md

 https://www.interviewbit.com/problems/word-ladder-i/

 Given two words (start and end), and a dictionary, find the length of shortest transformation sequence from start to end, such that:

-You must change exactly one character in every transformation Each intermediate word must exist in the dictionary Example :
+1. You must change exactly one character in every transformation
+2. Each intermediate word must exist in the dictionary

+### Example

+```
 Given:
-```
 start = "hit"
 end = "cog"
 dict = ["hot","dot","dog","lot","log"]
+As one shortest transformation is "hit" -> "hot" -> "dot" -> "dog" -> "cog", return its length 5.
 ```

-As one shortest transformation is `"hit" -> "hot" -> "dot" -> "dog" -> "cog"`, return its length 5.

 Note that we account for the length of the transformation path instead of the number of transformation itself.

-Note:

 1. Return 0 if there is no such transformation sequence.
 2. All words have the same length.